 - Start your own business.

-Business jargons aren’t a must if your future or current work entails you to do the following:
+However, learning business jargons isn’t a must if your future or current work entails you to do the following:

 - Work on academic research.